jeremiahflaga/jeremiahflaga.github.io-OLD/pages/memorabilia/quotes/everyone-is-biased-quotes.md

 ## Other quotes which might not be _directly_ related to this "biased" thing, but might still be related...

-> "I believe that we need to have our theories prior to our interpretation of the facts."
+> "I believe that **we need to have our theories prior to our interpretation of the facts**."
 <br /><br />
 "Theories are eyeglasses and we put that for us to be able to read."
 <br /><br />